JorgeCastilloPrz/hiroaki/README.md

 interface** and the **converter** you want to use.

-Finally, you are free to pass this mocked service to your `ApiClient`, `NetworkDataSource`, or whatever your collaborator using it is called.
+Finally, you are free to pass this mocked service to your `ApiClient`, `NetworkDataSource`, or whatever your collaborator handling your network logic is called.

-Note that you'll also need to extend the base class `MockServerSuite`, which takes care of running and shutting down the server for you.
+You'll have to extend the base class `MockServerSuite`, which takes care of running and shutting down the server for you.
+But there's also a JUnit `Rule` if you don't want to.

 ```kotlin
 class GsonNewsNetworkDataSourceTest : MockServerSuite() {